 Hippodrome of Constantinople: the ancient circus for chariot-racing, one of the main monuments in Constantinople.

 The Hippodrome of Constantinople was the place for horse races.
 It still survives as a park in which the traces of the old race course are clearly visible and a ruin.
-It was constructed in 203, during the reign of the emperor Septimius Severus, and after 324 expanded by Constantine the Great.
-It was about 130 meters wide and 450 meters long, and could accommodate about 40,000-50,000 people.
+Constructed in 203, during the reign of the emperor Septimius Severus, and expanded after 324 by Constantine the Great, it was about 130 meters wide and 450 meters long.
+The hippodrome could accommodate about 40,000-50,000 people.
 The place, which is more or less northeast-southwest in orientation, is in Turkish called Sultanahmet Meydanı or At Meydanı ("Horse Square").

 Entering from the northeast, the chariots several times had to round the spina, the longitudional barrier in the center of the circus, which was decorated with several monuments.
 The oldest of these may have been the so-called Obelisk of Constantine Porphyrogenitus, situated in the center of the spina.
 Constantine added the Serpents' Column, a bit to the northeast; the Obelisk of Theodosius was in 390 added by Theodosius I, a bit more to the northeast, in front of the imperial lodge (kathisma).